 Companies remain responsible for the decisions made on the basis of the algorithms throughout the entire lifecycle of an AI system.
 This not only implies a legal responsibility, but also an ethical one.

 In Track 8 of the embedded world Conference 2023 you will find presentations around the topic of using AI in embedded systems.

-Source: Read the original version of this article by Heinrich Welter, Genesys, on elektroniknet.de
+Source: Read original by Heinrich Welter, Genesys, on elektroniknet.de